"Many wizards were unhappy with the invention of the Muggle-like Knight Bus, and refused to use it when it first hit the streets." (BCE)

 It is possible to book a seat on the Knight Bus for trips around Britain.
 The Knight Bus travels anywhere you want to go, as long as it’s on land.
 The words “The Knight Bus” are written over its windscreen in gold letters.

+The driver and conductor sit in the front of the bus in armchairs.
 The conductor of the Knight Bus is Stan Shunpike.
 He wears a purple uniform, has large protruding ears, and quite a few pimples.
 Stan is about 18 years old.
-The driver is Ernie Prang, an elderly wizard wearing very thick glasses.
+The driver is Ernie Prang, an elderly wizard wearing very thick glasses (PA3).

-The driver and conductor sit in the front of the bus in armchairs.
 During the night, there are no other seats on board, rather the Knight Bus provides a half a dozen brass bedsteads per level.
 In daytime, the beds are replaced by armchairs for the passengers.
 Lighting comes from candles in brackets on the walls.
 A small wooden staircase leads to the upper floors.
 The ride is very bumpy as the bus seems to jump erratically from one place to another.
 If you’re not careful, you will find yourself thrown around the interior of the bus during its travels.
-One frequent passenger, Madam Marsh, has been known to actually throw up while riding the bus.
-(PA3)
+One frequent passenger, Madam Marsh, has been known to actually throw up while riding the bus (PA3).

 Where does the name "Knight Bus" come from?